Psykotikism/Mutant_Tanks/README.md

 Super Tanks++ takes the original [Super Tanks](https://forums.alliedmods.net/showthread.php?t=165858) by [Machine](https://forums.alliedmods.net/member.php?u=74752) to the next level by enabling full customization of Super Tanks to make gameplay more interesting.

 ## License
+> The following license is also placed inside the source code of each plugin and include file.

 Super Tanks++: a L4D/L4D2 SourceMod Plugin
 Copyright (C) 2018  Alfred "Crasher_3637/Psyk0tik" Llagas